pandas-dev/pandas/doc/source/options.rst

-                                                 INF as null (old way), False means None and NaN are null, but INF, -INF are not null (new way).
+                                                 INF as null (old way), False means None and NaN are null, but INF, -INF are not null (new way). compute.use_bottleneck              True         Use the bottleneck library to accelerate computation if its installed compute.use_numexpr                 True         Use the numexpr library to accelerate computation if its installed
 =================================== ============ ==================================